 Learn the Benefits of Offering Free Shipping

-As a retailer, it can be daunting to weigh the benefits and costs of offering free shipping on purchases.
+There are many reasons why you should offer free shipping but, as a retailer, it can be daunting to weigh the benefits and costs of offering free shipping on purchases.
 With every sale, you see dollars disappearing in shipping expenses.
 Perhaps you already offer free shipping but are struggling to make ends meet, or are considering providing this perk but don’t know how you’ll afford it.
 There are ways that any retailer can break down these barriers and provide free shipping – and it’s well worth the effort.

 Free shipping can result in short- and long-term gains.
 Offering free shipping can immediately boost sales.
 A Stitch Labs study states that retailers who can always provide free shipping increase their revenue by 10 percent.
 Customers may make larger purchases as well, especially if you use a minimum purchase price to qualify for free shipping.
 Free shipping can increase profitability over time, garnering the business of a large percentage of online buyers who will only support companies that offer free shipping.
 Most importantly, for a small business, free shipping will keep you relevant in a fiercely competitive online retail market.